-At the end of 2021, Oregon had 20 captive insurance companies.
-That is up from 2020, when Oregon had 19 captives, and is significantly higher compared to 2014, when the state had just 8 captives.
+At the end of 2022, Oregon had 19 captive insurance companies.
+That is significantly higher compared to 2014, when the state had just 8 captives.

 Oregon's captive premium volume has risen even more significantly.
-In 2021, for example, Oregon captives generated just over $983 million in gross written premiums, which is well over 5 times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.
+In 2022, for example, Oregon captives generated well over $1.024 billion in gross written premiums, which is well over 5 times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.

 An important factor in Oregon's captive growth has been the responsive staff at the Oregon Division of Financial Regulation, captive experts say.

 "There is a very friendly and responsive staff," said Robert Kabacy, a partner with the law firm Kell, Alterman & Runstein LLP in Portland, Oregon.

 "The regulators have been just wonderful to deal with.
 While they are strict, they also are accessible and very responsive when clients have questions," said Keith Langlands, a managing member of Synergy Captive Strategies LLC in Las Vegas, Nevada.

 Oregon insurance officials say they make it a point to be accessible.

 "We have a business-friendly environment.
 We are easy to work with and are flexible.
 Our staff is very experienced," said Ryan Keeling, senior financial analyst with Oregon's Division of Financial Regulation in Salem, Oregon.

 At the same time, Mr. Keeling notes, Oregon has a very attractive captive statute.
 For example, unlike many captive domiciles in other states, Oregon does not impose premium taxes on captives.